 Remember door-to-door selling?
 There’s a big chance that if you told a travelling salesperson from the 1970s that one day people would sit at fancy offices and get leads through a big calculator connected to other big calculators, they would never believe you.
 Or that they would know which house in particular to visit because – given the interests of inhabitants – there’s a better chance that they will buy the product.
 Or that they no longer have to cover uncountable amounts of blocks because they could casually slip the topic of their product in a random conversation.
-Or even further, the potential buyers would ask all their friends and acquaintances which product to choose and they could just swoop in.
+Or even further, that potential buyers would ask all their friends and acquaintances which product to choose, allowing them to just swoop in.

-However, today it’s probably not even possible to survive as a business without the web.
-And it’s not just about e-commerce.
+The fact of the matter is, it’s almost impossible for a business to survive without the web.
+It’s not just about e-commerce, either!
 Even if most of your sales happen offline, you can try and find leads by joining discussions regarding your industry.
-Track keywords that reveal purchase intentions, filter mentions to match your target (e.g. by source) and try to gently connect with consumers.
+Track keywords that reveal purchase intentions, filter mentions to match your target (e.g. by source) and gently try to connect with consumers.
 Remember to match your communication style to the people you are approaching; otherwise, you will look like an intruder or seem needy.

 The takeaway: Find potential buyers on multiple sources specific to your industry and blend in.

-The unlimited connections that the internet give us sure improved the quality of life of most people.
-However, like all tools, the web should be used carefully too.
-There are a lot of potential risks you’re facing when joining the social community, like malicious behaviour that you can come across, spiteful users, rumours, frustrated clients… It’s good to be aware of what’s the potential threat and create a strategy in case of danger.
+The unlimited connections that the internet gives us sure improved the quality of life for most people.
+However, like all tools, the web should be used carefully.
+There are a lot of potential risks you’re facing when joining a social community: malicious behaviour, spiteful users, rumours, frustrated clients… It’s good to be aware of the potential threats and create a contingency plan.

-The takeaway: Never underestimate the power of social media when it comes to brand’s online reputation.
+The takeaway: Never underestimate the power of social media when it comes to a brand’s online reputation.

-The takeaway: Build the relationships with your clients by discovering and getting involved in their issues.
+The takeaway: Build relationships with your clients by discovering and satisfying their needs and preferences.

 What is trust built on?
-It’s the belief that you can rely on the person.
+A belief that you can rely on the person.
 It’s knowing that they won’t let you down.
-It’s the substantial confidence in their knowledge and abilities.
+It’s a substantial confidence in their knowledge and abilities.
 Would you like your customers to trust your brand?
-Well, give them a reason.
-Be reliable, dependable, and competent.
+Well, give them a reason – Be reliable, dependable, and competent.

-The takeaway: Improve your conversion rates based on the mix of professionalism and charisma.
+The takeaway: Improve your conversion rates with a mix of professionalism and charisma.

-The takeaway: Explore your social mentions and get the true view of how your brand is perceived to make progress.
+The takeaway: Explore your social mentions and get a true view of how your brand is perceived to make progress.

 Chapter 4 Best practices for social listening

-- Find social mentions about your brand and see if you are talked about and how much, what are the common associations with your brand, etc.
+- Find social mentions about your brand and see if you are talked about – if so, how often?
+What are the common associations with your brand?

-- While setting up your first project, try to gather all variations of your brand’s name (from the SEM point of view even misspells may count) and put it into your query.
+- When setting up your first project, try to gather all of the different variations of your brand’s name (from the SEM point of view even misspelt words may count) and put them into your query.

-- Compare the numbers with the sentiment analysis; this may show you the outburst of a potential crisis (if the number of mentions is unusually high and most of them are negative).
+- Compare your numbers with sentiment analysis; this may uncover a potential crisis (if the number of mentions is unusually high and most of them are negative).

 - Don’t just listen – react!
-Think of social media monitoring as a vehicle on your way to the best client relationships and brand image management.
-You can use it to get to the destination faster but still, you need to steer the wheel.
-Respond to the mentions of your brand on social media (especially if they are negative).
+Think of social media monitoring as a vehicle on your way to brand image management and strong customer relationships.
+You can use it to get to the destination faster but you still need to steer the wheel.
+Respond to mentions of your brand (especially if they are negative).

 - Draw general conclusions from social analytics.
-There’s a time for focusing on each mention and a time for taking the bird’s eye view on your audience.
-Match your product to their specifics and personalise the communication.
+There’s a time for focusing on each mention and a time for taking a bird’s eye view of your audience.
+Match your product to their preferences and personalise your communication accordingly.

 - Confront trends with your audience’s preferences.
-Discover the most popular sources not to the internauts around the globe but specifically to those interested in your field.
-This may differ, take the notice.
+Discover the most popular sources among the people interested in your field and the general public.
+Make note of the difference.

-- Compare your brand to your competitors in precise analysis like gender analysis, geolocation, hour histograms, sources to find the leverage or spot the niche.
+- Compare your brand to its competitors in precise analytics like gender analysis, geolocation, hour histograms, and mention sources.
+Find your leverage and spot the niche.

 - Double-check your ideas and decisions with your audience.
-Listen to the voice of the customer to show that you truly care.
+Listen to the customers’ voices and show that you truly care.

-- Find out the rush hours in your market and double the efforts to make sure you are up-to-date and always on time.
+- Find out what the rush hours in your market are – and double your efforts to make sure you are up-to-date and always on time.

-- If you’re looking for an influencer to work with, take their reach and relevance to consideration (this you can learn on your own) and check their audience engagement.
-Don’t fall for vanity metrics but find a charismatic expert matched to your brand strategy.
+- If you’re looking for an influencer to work with, take their reach and relevance to consideration and check their audience engagement.
+Don’t fall for vanity metrics!
+Instead, find a charismatic expert who matches your brand strategy.

 - Carefully listen to the questions and issues your potential clients have and address them to become a trustworthy brand.
-Use the insights to create your content strategy to benefit from inbound marketing.
+Use these insights to create your content strategy to benefit from inbound marketing.